decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 10 Nov, 2024 (day 28)

+I decided to try afresh with the upgrade of PostgreSQL.

+I first removed the file `/etc/apt/sources.list.d/pg.sources`.
+At https://www.postgresql.org/download/ they say PostgreSQL is available for a couple of Linux distributions, but not Mint specifically.
+But this was not quite a problem for me as I knew Mint is based on Ubuntu. `https://www.postgresql.org/download/linux/ubuntu/` says that "[i]f the version [of PostgreSQL] included in your version of Ubuntu is not the one you want, you can use the [PostgreSQL Apt Repository](https://apt.postgresql.org/)".
+So, I followed the instructions available at the link given.

+Now there came `apt.postgresql.org.sh`, and there came the problem of choosing the distribution name.
+I recall I was previously choosing names of Debian distributions.
+That could be the reason the upgrade had not worked.
+Now I checked what me `una` is based on.
+It was `focal`, a Ubuntu distribution.
+So, I guessed this name should let the installation work.

+And the installation worked.
+I first `apt.postgresql.org.sh`ed without errors.
+I then `sudo apt upgrade`d without errors, or any problems with packages "kept back".
+I then `sudo apt install postgresql`ed without errors.
+I finally `pg_config --version`ed to happily see the output being `PostgreSQL 17.0 (Ubuntu 17.0-1.pgdg20.04+1)`.

+Every such a problem reveals that I still know less about Linux than I would like to.
+And solving it teaches.
+I am thus glad to have it experienced and solved.
+To new tasks!

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about
+4. pgAdmin4 ERD making

 ## 09 Nov, 2024 (day 27)

 Other activities allowed me not to do anything.